Premier League: Emergence of the "Big Six" (2010s)

-The years following 2009 marked a shift in the structure of the "Top Four" with Tottenham Hotspur and Manchester City both breaking into the top four places on a regular basis, turning the "Top Four" into the "Big Six".
-In the 2009–10 season, Tottenham finished fourth and became the first team to break the top four since Everton five years prior.
-Criticism of the gap between an elite group of "super clubs" and the majority of the Premier League has continued, nevertheless, due to their increasing ability to spend more than the other Premier League clubs.
-Manchester City won the title in the 2011–12 season, becoming the first club outside the "Big Four" to win since Blackburn Rovers in the 1994–95 season.
-That season also saw two of the "Big Four" (Chelsea and Liverpool) finish outside the top four places for the first time since that season.
+After 2009, Tottenham Hotspur and Manchester City regularly broke into the top four, forming a "Big Six".
+In 2009–10, Tottenham finished fourth, the first new club to do so since Everton five years earlier.

+Despite growing competition, criticism remains over the financial gap between elite clubs and the rest of the league.
+Manchester City's 2011–12 title win was the first by a club outside the "Big Four" since Blackburn Rovers in 1994–95.
+That season also saw Chelsea and Liverpool finish outside the top four for the first time since 1994–95.

-With only four UEFA Champions League qualifying places available in the league, greater competition for qualification now exists, albeit from a narrow base of six clubs.
-In the five seasons following the 2011–12 campaign, Manchester United and Liverpool both found themselves outside of the top four three times, while Chelsea finished 10th in the 2015–16 season.
-Arsenal finished 5th in 2016–17, ending their record run of 20 consecutive top-four finishes.
+With only four UEFA Champions League spots available, competition among the "Big Six" intensified.
+In the five seasons after 2011–12, Manchester United and Liverpool missed the top four three times, and Chelsea finished 10th in 2015–16.
+Arsenal's 2016–17 fifth-place finish ended their 20-year top-four streak.